christopherhzhou/web-dev-projects/tip-and-tax-calc/README.md

 # Tip & tax calculator

 This project was built as a 'practice run' for React and Redux in a single-page application.
-This project also uses the Material-UI React component for inputs and layout elements.
+This project uses the Material-UI React component for inputs and layout elements.

 ## Why so few states?